ellabuysse/RecipeMatchApp/README.md

 * Profile
-    * User can view grid of liked recipes
+    * User can view grid of liked and saved recipes
-    * User can tap button to go to settings to update preferences and profile photo

-* Settings
+* Preferences
     * User can update preferences
+    * User can clear preferences

+* Search
+   * User can search for recipes by title or keyword
-    * User can update profile photo and name
+   * User can view a grid of results and view recipe details

 * **Future Version** Creation:
-    * User can input recipe title, ingredients, instructions, and photo
+    * User can create a recipe
-    * User can post recipe to Home feed and Profile
+    * User can view most popular recipes

 ### 3. Navigation